100% owned by Dajin Resources S. A., a wholly owned subsidiary of Dajin Resources Corp.

 The Salinas Grandes/Guayatayoc salt lakes basin is contained in a closed basin that is fault bonded to the west forming a Tertiary age sedimentary basin.
+Dajin has completed an interpretation of seismic data covering part of its acquisitions and has identified a series of salt horizons that are very prospective for brines rich in lithium, boron and potash.
 Based on seismic interpretations the basin may be as much as 800 metres thick and contain additional salt layers, below and adjacent to the current salt beds, which are believed to have been deposited during earlier climatic maxima.
 The older salt beds are similar in thickness to the current salt deposits in that seismic profiles indicate the salt beds may be as much as 150 to 200 metres thick.
 The potential exists for the older brines that flood the sedimentary/structural basins to contain substantially greater concentrations of lithium and potassium than the current near surface brines due to the more extreme climatic conditions extant during earlier climatic maxima when these older salt deposits were precipitated.
-Anomalously high lithium concentrations, up to 1,600ppm, in near surface brines present in specific regions of Salinas Grandes salt lake are believed to be due to recharge of the salt lake by seepage of paleo brines along faults bounding the sedimentary/structural basins.
+Anomalously high lithium concentrations, up to 1,600 ppm, in near surface brines present in specific regions of Salinas Grandes salt lake are believed to be due to recharge of the salt lake by seepage of paleo brines along faults bounding the sedimentary/structural basins.
 Additional advantages to a production plan based on the brine flooded sediments anticipated in the sedimentary/structural basins is that the specific yield of lithium in brine from the clastic sediments is not expected to be restricted by either low permeability due to recrystalizing salt or brine dilution during periodic flooding of Salinas Grandes by fresh water.

 A series of high elevation closed topographic basins that trend generally parallel to the axis of the Andes in Chile, Argentina, Bolivia, Peru and Ecuador are the sites of brine accumulation in salt water lakes.
 These brines are variably rich in lithium, potassium, boron and other metals.
 The brines reportedly form mineable resources of lithium, potassium and boron in Chile, Argentina and Bolivia.
 To the best of the author’s knowledge, in South America the cited metals are only produced in Chile, where Lithium, Potassium and Boron are produced at Salar Atacama, and in Argentina where lithium is produced directly from the brines at Salar Hombre Muerto.
 In addition to the aforementioned locations, other projects in late stage exploration are the brines in the salars Rincón, Olaroz, Salinas Grandes and Antofalla en Argentina; Uyuni in Bolivia and Coipasa in Chile.
 The table that follows is a summary of chemical data from salt lakes or brine pools in South America and in the United States that are sources of lithium production or that have been in the past or for which exploration projects have recently been proposed.
 It is clear from the comparison that viability of a lithium brine project depends on more than the absolute lithium grade of the deposit.
 Lithium is produced as one of several byproducts at most brine operations and the cost of production depends on the chemistries of the brines used as source materials for the solar evaporation ponds.
 Generally the greater the quantity of magnesium and calcium present in the brine relative to the lithium grade and the more complex the chemistry of the brine the greater will be the costs of production.